SamuelRoufael/FCFS-Operating-System/README.md

   2. Write text input to a file in the disk.
   3. Print data on the screen.
   4. Take text input from the user.

+## Processes
+OS can create different processes and switch between them in the memory.
+In order to switch between processes, the OS must have information about each process such as its state (running, ready ,etc..), and ID.

+### Process 1:
+- It should take input from the user: a filename.
+Then print the content of this file on the screen.
+### Process 2:
+- It should take two inputs from the user: a filename, and some data.
+Then write the data to the file.
+### Process 3:
+- It should count and display to the user the numbers from 0 to 300.
+### Process 4:
+- It should count and display to the user the numbers from 500 to 1000.
+### Process 5:
+- It should take two inputs from the user: a lower number and a larger number.
+Then count from the lower number to the upper number and write the count to a new file.